Azure/azure-iot-cli-extension/README.md

 You can create a wheel package locally from source.

 To build the wheel locally, ensure you have the `wheel` package installed i.e. `pip install wheel`.
 Then run `python setup.py bdist_wheel` where the current directory is the extension root.
+Wheel package would be generated in `dist` folder

 Now follow the local package installation method.